 Last year, the NFL moved the opener to a Wednesday night to avoid conflicting with President Barack Obama’s acceptance speech at the Democratic Convention.

 Goodell also said the playoffs will not expand this season, but it will be discussed for the future.
-Last December, Goodell spoke
+Last December, Goodell spoke about adding two or four teams to the current 12-team format.

 "The competition committee looked at some of the issues," said Goodell, who added the league needs to discuss expanded playoffs with the players’ union, too.